JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/gettingStarted.md

 * For 3D Models, Sceneforge uses the GLTF format.
 It accepts .glb files and .gltf files.
 It will also read .zip archives containing those formats and their textures.
 * For textures, at the moment SceneForge accepts only .png files.
 This ensures compatability across all uses of images in a project, including skyboxes and backdrop textures.
+* For Skyboxes, SceneForge accepts only .png files.
+In order for the scene to display skies correctly, the image should be in the *equirectangular* 360 Degree/Panorama image format.